Aeralis/Jets-of-Time-Tracker/README.md

 This tracker pack includes several variants:

+* Map Tracker: item and map tracker for Standard mode
 * Item Tracker: item-only tracker for Standard mode
-* Item Tracker (Lost Worlds): item-only tracker for Lost Worlds mode
-* Map Tracker: item and map tracker for Standard mode
 * Map Tracker (Legacy of Cyrus): item and map tracker for Legacy of Cyrus mode
+* Item Tracker (Legacy of Cyrus): item-only tracker for Legacy of Cyrus mode
 * Map Tracker (Lost Worlds): item and map tracker for Lost Worlds mode
+* Item Tracker (Lost Worlds): item-only tracker for Lost Worlds mode
+* Map Tracker (Ice Age): item and map tracker for Ice Age mode
+* Item Tracker (Ice Age): item-only tracker for Ice Age mode
 * Map Tracker (Vanilla Rando): item and map tracker for Vanilla Rando mode
+* Item Tracker (Vanilla Rando): item-only tracker for Vanilla Rando mode

-Map Tracker variants allow for setting additional flags, such as Chronosanity and Epoch Fail.
-They also support "Broadcast View" (opens another smaller window with just the items).
+Each pack supports a "Broadcast View" which opens another smaller window with just the items, suitable for streaming.

+Additional flags (such as Chronosanity, Epoch Fail, etc.) can be enabled in the "Settings" popup.
+Most of these will only affect map trackers (adding additional spots to check or changing logic for location accessibility).

 ### Autotracking